sweet delights

 cake & fruit & more

-During the last weeks I noticed some approaches to German cheesecake w/o cake i. e. bottom & edge.
-Finally I decided to start w/ the recipe from Bake to the Roots.
-However, I made this cake for a dinner for 4 people so I decided to use a small spring form instead of a large one.
+During the last weeks I noticed in the food blog universe some approaches to German cheesecake w/o cake i. e. bottom & edge which are always very big affairs in large spring forms.
+However, I made this cake for a dinner for 4 people so I decided to use a small spring form instead.
 (Some rough calculation showed that I’d need only 50% of all the ingredients.)
 So I adapted the recipe & started.

 There are only few steps: